DiatomSetta/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BeBOP/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BEBOP.md

 When a sample is completely filtered out (zero remaining reads) at the Cutadapt, DADA2 part 1 (trim and filter), or DADA2 part 2 (learning error, dereplication, merge, ASV generation) steps (see the `run.log` for stats on each step), then REVAMP will fail ungracefully on subsequent steps.
 The best solution is to remove the offending sample from the run entirely (remove from raw_read folder and sample_metadata file) and start the pipeline again from scratch.

 ### Taxonomic Classification

+#### `REVAMP`

+Modified from the REVAMP [workflow](https://github.com/McAllister-NOAA/REVAMP/tree/main?tab=readme-ov-file#revamp-workflow):
+* ASVs are blasted against the NCBI `nt` database (BLASTn; `subject_besthit`; `max_target_seqs 4000`) ([Camacho et al., 2009](https://doi.org/10.1186/1471-2105-10-421)), exporting percent identity, length of hit, subject taxonomy IDs (taxIDs), and subject accession in tab-delimited format.
+* After the tab-delimited BLAST output file is created, the file is then reformatted to simplify the results to only include taxIDs from all best percent identity matches longer than a user-supplied query coverage cutoff (90% by length, in this case).
+Taxonomy assignment with REVAMP is intentionally conservative given: 1) the reference databases are incomplete for some taxa and heavily sampled for others, and 2) markers vary in their ability to resolve different taxa to species (e.g. [Gold et al., 2021](https://doi.org/10.1111/1755-0998.13450)).
+* Before assessing taxonomies, TaxonKit (v 0.5.0) ([Shen and Ren, 2021](https://doi.org/10.1016/j.jgg.2021.03.006)) is run on all discovered taxIDs in the reformatted BLASTn file, with the results reformatted to include kingdom, phylum, class, order, family, genus, and species (`K/P/C/O/F/G/S`) assignments only.
+* In cases where an intermediate taxon is missing in this string, REVAMP will automatically fill from a lower taxonomy assignment: for example, a `K/P/-/O/F/G/S` string would be replaced with `K/P/O__c/O/F/G/S` to indicate that the class of interest contains the order below it.
+* In REVAMP, taxonomy is then assigned by merging the taxonomic hierarchy of all best BLASTn taxID hits to the lowest common ancestor (i.e. deepest identical taxonomic assignment).
+This means, for example, that if the best BLASTn hits match several species from the same genus, the ASV will only be identified to the genus level.
+* The only other factor influencing the assignment is the confidence of the taxonomic depth as determined by percent identity cutoffs for each taxonomic level.
+While different clades vary widely in this respect ([Gebhardt and Knebelsberger, 2015](https://doi.org/10.1007/s10152-015-0434-7); [Zhang and Bu, 2022](https://doi.org/10.3390/insects13050425)), users can choose a set of taxonomic cutoffs per marker gene.
+For this marker, we use the recommended confidence cut offs for rRNA genes (97,95,90,80,70,60), which means that an ASV with best blast hit percent identity ≥97% can be assigned to the species level, 97%>x≥95% to genus, 95%>x≥90% to family, 90%>x≥80% to order, 80%>x≥70% to class, 70%>x≥60% to phylum, and <60% is assigned to unknown.
+Note that this confidence-based taxonomic trimming is completed after the last common ancestor analysis trimming.
+* Summary:
+   * BLAST-based best percent identity hit (over 90% query coverage by length)
+   * Lowest common ancestor of all best hits
+   * Confidence thresholds set the possible depth of assignment based on percent identity quality of the hit
+   * Taxonomic assignments are based on NCBI taxonomic hierarchy, simplified to seven levels only (`K/P/C/O/F/G/S`)
+   * Results will change depending on the contents of the NCBI `nt` database, which is why the date of download should be noted

+#### `SILVAngs`

+#### `scikit-learn-silva`

+#### `Anacapa`

 Taxonomic classification occurs after ASV assignment and varies by metabarcoding marker region.